About

 To join the ARM Lab

-For PhD perspectives, while it is not required, it is very attractive to have secured fellowships.
+- For Ph.D. prospective students, while it is not required, it is very attractive to have secured fellowships.
 Common ones are:

 - NSF Graduate Fellowship